MichaelDerrenbacher/Eigensphere/README.md

 ______________

-Code is entirely my own and was written during the Winter of 2018
+Code is entirely my own and was written during the Winter of 2018.
+During this project I learned more about coordinate systems, plotting techniques, and what eigenvectors and values actually look like.